 Encyclopedia of Historic Masonry Restoration

-The classical orders of Greek and Roman architecture include 3 principal styles: Doric, ionic, and Corinthian.
+Mastering the art of architecture – How to use classical orders The classical orders of Greek and Roman architecture include 3 principal styles: Doric, ionic, and Corinthian.
 The orders are a standard of proportion and size.
-The beautiful classical architecture of the Lincoln Memorial, seen at night, is shown in the photo below.
-The building perimeter… Read More »Classical orders, Doric, Ionic, Corinthian
+The beautiful classical architecture of the Lincoln Memorial, seen… Read More »Classical orders, Doric, Ionic, Corinthian

-Cobblestone paving is one of the few types of historically accurate stone masonry paving prior to the 20th century.
-The photo below shows an example of a cobblestone paved area between the sidewalk and the public street in Washington DC.
-Cobblestone paving has some degree… Read More »Cobblestone paving
+Why cobblestone paving is the ultimate choice for timeless elegance Cobblestone paving is one of the few types of historically accurate stone masonry paving prior to the 20th century.
+The photo below shows an example of a cobblestone paved area between the sidewalk and the… Read More »Cobblestone Paving: Timeless Elegance

-Flat roofs are generally considered to be commercial roof systems.
-A flat roof can technically be installed on a residential or industrial buildings but the flat roof products and product systems are marketed and sold for use on commercial buildings, primarily.
-Overall the subdiscipline of… Read More »Commercial roofs, flat roofs
+Why flat roofs reign supreme in modern commercial roofing Flat roofs are generally considered to be commercial roof systems.
+A flat roof can technically be installed on a residential or industrial buildings but the flat roof products and product systems are marketed and sold for… Read More »Commercial roofs, flat roofs

-Common bond brickwork is similar to a running bond.
+Unveiling the secrets behind common bond brickwork Common bond brickwork is similar to a running bond.
 The difference between a running bond and a common bond is that there is a header course interspersed between several running bond courses, in a common bond.
-The common bond is much stronger that a running… Read More »Common bond brickwork
+The common… Read More »Common bond brickwork

-A historic common brick is very different than a typical modern brick.
+Why common brick is still king in modern building projects A historic common brick is very different than a typical modern brick.
 Historic common bricks were solid, they had no perforation and were solid all the way through.
-They also had different dimensions than modern bricks.
-Historic bricks were fired in kilns, similar to modern… Read More »Common brick, historic
+They also had different dimensions than modern… Read More »Common Brick: A Historic Building Essential